 So what exactly is a twesume?
-A twesume is a short description of your skills and proficiencies that is either used as a message or a bio for your account.
-Usually, it is accompanied with a hashtag #twesume and either tweeted, messaged, or e-mailed to a particular employer.
+A twesume is a short description of your skills and proficiencies.
+You can either use it as a message or a bio for your account.
+It usually comes with a hashtag #twesume and either tweeted, messaged, or e-mailed to a particular employer.

-Twitter users (commonly known as tweeps) enjoy the flexibility of twesume as they can be easily updated and modified.
-In addition to that, this type of application can readily be accessed by thousands of recruiters and employers via Twitter.
+Twitter users (commonly known as tweeps) enjoy the flexibility of twesume because they can easily update or modify it.
+In addition to that, thousands of recruiters and employers can readily access twesumes via Twitter.
 As a matter of fact, in May 2011, it is estimated that there are about 17,000 twesumes posted on this social networking site.

 Tips on Resume Writing: 140 or less

 Since employers are combining the traditional and non-traditional hiring processes, it is not enough to secure a traditional application material.
-Twesumes are being embraced by a younger pool of tech-savvy and online-bred professionals.
+The younger pool of tech-savvy and online-bred professionals are already embracing twesumes.

 Getting started in this type of application might seem difficult at first.
 However, with ample time and continuous innovation, you can definitely capture the interest of hiring managers and eventually land your dream job.

 To jumpstart your Twitter search, you first need to create your personal account.
-This can be done by visiting the Twitter web site and registering for an account and username.
+You can do this by visiting the Twitter web site and registering for an account and username.
 Once you have sorted this out, you’re now a few steps away from starting your own Twesume.

 Tips on resume writing, especially for 140-character type, are definitely abundant online.
 However, you have the power to give your application the edge that it needs in order to stand out.
 You just need to have the right tools, creativity, and the desire to make a difference.